-In the advanced baseline correction mode, the integrator tries to optimize the start and end locations of the peaks, re-establishes the baseline for a cluster of peaks, and removes baseline penetrations (see Figure 14 on page 33).
-In many cases, advanced baseline correction gives a more stable baseline, which is less dependent on slope sensitivity.
+In the advanced baseline correction mode, the integrator optimizes the start and end locations of the peaks, re-establishes the baseline for a cluster of peaks, and removes baseline penetrations (see "Baseline Correction Mode: No Penetration" on page 35).
+Compared to the Classic correction mode, advanced baseline correction gives a more stable baseline, which is less dependent on slope sensitivity.
+Baseline Allocation